> Humanities & Social Sciences

 Course No: PSYC.3630-031; SIS Class Nbr: 8628

 This course provides students with a wide range of interests and backgrounds with the opportunity to examine their own mental model(attitudes/values/ assumptions) of disability.
-It includes an overview of the nature of mental retardation and other disabilities and it provides opportunities to explore and understand the historical social response to disability.
+It includes an overview of the nature of intellectual disability and other disabilities and it provides opportunities to explore and understand the historical social response to disability.
 Students will look at a range of strategies for providing support and intervention and they will learn about how to effect change through a variety of strategies, including advocacy.

 Prerequisites, Notes & Instructor